 Securing your local SWIFT-related infrastructure and putting in place the right people, policies and practices, are critical to avoiding cyber related fraud.

-To support the industry, SWIFT has published a core set of mandatory security controls and an associated assurance framework for its users.
-The security controls build upon SWIFT’s existing security guidance, taking into account the latest intelligence on known cyber threats and incidents.
+To support the industry, SWIFT has published a core set of mandatory security controls that build upon SWIFT’s existing security guidance, taking into account the latest intelligence on known cyber threats and incidents.
 They have been reviewed by external industry experts and assessed against industry standard frameworks and good security practices.

 The SWIFT Customer Security Controls Framework Detailed Description is available on swift.com.
 Customers must log in to mySWIFT with their swift.com credentials to access the document. (swift.com > Ordering & Support > User Handbook home > A-Z > Customer Security Programme).